TaaviStone/CodingNotes/WorkDailyToDo.md

 - 70030822 - Pets
 - 70306648 - has vehicles Lead and Trailer
 - 498 - Client with full address fields

+error 200 vs 400

+What is DONE (works on).
+Unit test for every element.

+sw-dev